-Dark War RPG is now shipping.
+Dark War REBOOTED RPG and SKIRMISH game is now shipping.

 Obviously attributes such as Charm and Intelligence can be put to great use when roleplaying, but Dark War's unique Action Cards ensure they are relevant even when fighting a quick skirmish.
 For example, when an opponent activates a character you can slap the Fear Action Card on them, forcing them to pass an Intelligence test or lose all their actions.
 Other Action Cards can reload a weapon, add a die to melee, or even heal a wound.